Wanclouds/wanclouds-vpc-plus/migration-considerations-wanclouds.md

 Review the following limitations for {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.redhat_openshift_notm}} migration:

 - Ingress resources and services are your responsibility.
-- Only block volumes are supported.
-- Velero requires 1 CPU and 500 MB for each node.
+- Cluster Backup agent requires 1 CPU and 500 MB for each node.
 In some cases, migration might fail due to hardware capacity.
 In these cases, scaling down resource consumption is required, such as disabling logging, monitoring, or applications.